Valsøyfjord

-Valsøyfjord is a village in Trøndelag county, Norway.
+Valsøyfjord is a small village in Heim Municipality in Trøndelag county, Norway.
 The village is located along the Arasvikfjorden, just west of the Valsøyfjorden.
 The European route E39 highway runs through the village, just west of the Valsøy Bridge.

-There are about 800 people living in Valsøyfjord and the area surrounding the local Valsøyfjorden, and most of the people are working in agriculture and public services.
+The whole parish of Valsøyfjord includes the village where the Valsøyfjord Church is located plus the whole area surrounding the Valsøyfjorden.
+The parish is home to about 800 people.
+Most of the people are working in agriculture and public services.